 When making investment decisions, the investment team did consider the possible negative impacts of investments on sustainability factors.
-The Fund Manager has published an principal adverse impact (PAI) statement of its website and the website of the Fund.
-Initial reporting on the PAI metrics will take place in June 2023.
+The Fund Manager publishes a principal adverse impact (PAI) report on its website and the website of the Fund annually.

 In Annex I of these Financial Statements additional SFDR disclosures on social characteristics are being provided according to a prescribed template.